Hooglede German war cemetery: Care of graves

 The German cemeteries were supervised by the Belgian military service of tombs, but in 1926 all the cemeteries were the responsibility of the Amtlicher Deutscher Gräberdienst.
 Between 1932 and 1937, this service was responsible for the German cemetery in the Beverenstraat.
 Many graves in various cemeteries in Hooglede, Gits, Handzame, Torhout, and Lichtervelde were sent to Hooglede.
 The graves then were marked by crosses.

 In 1937, a chapel was built using stones from a German pavilion at the World Exhibition in Paris.
 During World War II, an additional 29 German soldiers were buried at the cemetery.
 These soldiers were later sent to another cemetery.

 After the Second World War, the supervision of the cemetery was again in the hands of the Belgian organization "Nos Tombs".
 Not much later, in 1954, the monitoring was taken over by the German War Graves Commission (Volksbund Deutsche Kriegsgräberfürsorge in German).

 Graves centralized

 Numerous German graves dispersed over the country were transferred between 1956 and 1958 from 128 cemeteries to the four cemeteries in the Flemish part of Belgium.
 Hooglede is one of the four main German cemeteries in Belgium.
 The others being in Langemark, Vladslo, Menen.

 During the renovation works in Hooglede in 1957–58, the entrance arches of the chapel were reduced to 9.
 This change came in two phases.
-The crosses were also replaced by nameplates.
+The crosses were also replaced by flat grave markers.
 After 1960, no more major works were performed.